-Ensure that emigration is not criminalised and that no migrant is criminalised for crossing a border irregularly or with the help of a facilitator.
+Ensure that emigration is not criminalised and that no migrant is criminalised for crossing a border irregularly or with the help of a people smuggler.

 Prohibit disproportionate and unlawful border governance measures and facilitate border crossings, including by establishing landing points for safe disembarkation.
 Prohibit excessive use of force and dangerous border control practices such as water-hosing, use of fences and the use of dogs against migrants.
-Ensure there are no arbitrary and collective expulsions, including through tow-backs or push-backs, in all areas where the State exercises jurisdiction or effective control including outside the territory of the expelling State, at border areas and on the high seas.

 Implement as an urgent priority individual screening and assessment procedures to ensure identification of protection needs or situation of vulnerability.
 Screening should, as relevant, be prior to, apart from, or alongside interviews to establish an asylum claim.
 Ensure sufficient numbers of competent experts present at borders to establish and deliver timely referral procedures.

-Ensure border authorities only confiscate migrants’ personal property when duly authorised by law and in accordance with international human rights standards in clearly defined, limited circumstances.
+Ensure border authorities only confiscate migrants’ personal property when duly authorised by law and in accordance with applicable international human rights standards in clearly defined, limited circumstances.
 In the case that the confiscation of belongings is allowed, States should establish clear procedures for their return.

 Provide training for border authorities and other officials, including of municipal authorities and local governments, in contact with migrants on their obligations to respect, protect and fulfil the human rights of migrants and on migration experiences and abuses that can occur throughout the migration process.
 Use training materials that are human rights-based border- and migrant-specific and take into account the different risk factors and human rights violations that may be experienced by different groups of migrants.